 - 1. Speed limit in the parking lot is 10 mph.
 Please be aware of small children crossing the street. - 2.
 A parent or guardian must enter the classroom with their child and ensure that a teacher is aware of the child's arrival.
 A parent or guardian must sign the child in and out each day. - 3.
 No child is permitted to cross the street in front of SCDC alone. - 4.
 A child should be supervised getting in and out of a vehicle. - 5.
 When children are brought to or picked up from SCDC in cars, parking is provided in the parking lot in front of the center or at the side of the building.
 Additional parking is available in the far parking lot.
 Vehicles should not be left idling (i.e. running) while in the parking lot. - 6.
 Please walk with the children to the building or to the car.
 During these busy times of the day, it is dangerous for children to be unsupervised even for a few minutes in parking or adjacent areas. - 7.
-All enrolled children should be properly restrained on their way to and from SCDC, consistent with state law. - 8.
+All enrolled children should be properly restrained in the appropriate car seat, on their way to and from SCDC, consistent with state law. - 8.
 Children can be picked up from SCDC only by parents, guardians, or persons authorized to do so.
 These guidelines must be followed: - a.
 Individuals authorized to pick up a child must appear on the Child Information Card. - b.
 An employee cannot be listed as an emergency contact for or authorized to pick up an enrolled child unless the employee is the child's parent, guardian or family relative. - c.
 It is the family's responsibility to inform the child's teachers and office in advance that another person will pick up the child. - d.
-When the authorized person comes to SCDC, they must provide identification so that the child can be released to them.
+When the authorized person comes to SCDC, they must provide identification so that the child can be released to them. - 9.
+Children are not permitted to be dropped off during nap-times; (Toddlers 11:30-2:45) (Transition & Preschool 12:30-3:00) as it often causes major disruption to the children sleeping. - 10.
+If your child arrives after breakfast (9:10) or lunch Toddlers (11:40) Transition & Preschool (12:10), you are required to feed your child before arrival.